kaede0e/lingonberry_genomics/3_vaccinium_phylogeny.md

 ### gene evolution in Vaccinium species
 It would be interesting to investigate further into specific gene evolution within this genus; considering the diverse morphology and biochemical applications. \
 Transcripts and chemical properties are generally available for many Vaccinium berries. \

+How can I find a support and good explanations for the seen species tree pattern? \
+Why is there a discrepancy from previous knowledge (i.e., not clustering with cranberry, but its closest relative is bilberry)? \
+* Maybe the preliminary dataset did not include bilberry in it so assumed it was a branch off from cranberry?
+* Maybe the preliminary studies did not thoroughly investigate all the genes?
+* Maybe gene duplication events for those targeted genes before had topologies different from the overall species tree?